Choosing the right security cameras for your CCTV system is an important decision for businesses of all sizes and industries.

 It’s important to place cameras effectively according to lighting conditions, especially with external cameras.
 Varying amounts of sunlight and sufficient daylight during the darker months can all affect effective placement of the cameras.

-Other factors to consider is background glare from security lighting, sun or light reflection from windows facing the site, or specialist lighting such as strobe lighting in nightclub environments.
+Other factors to consider is background glare from security lighting, sun or light reflection from windows facing the site.
+Also, any specialist lighting such as strobe lighting in nightclub environments.

 Many cameras now use IR filters and artificial illuminators to ensure clarity of images day or night.